inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ### Dart/Flutter

 - The Dart/Flutter experience was different.
-- Bugs existed as well, but the overall the onboarding was awesome.
+- Bugs existed as well, but the overall onboarding was awesome.
 - Reasons:
   - Flutter was mostly declarative and DOM-like.
   - Flutter/Dart tooling made it rewarding to ***not*** use `dynamic`, but almost always use static typing.